+Our planners worked with Boffa Miskell to define an overall concept which then informed the Land Use consent application.
 We worked with our client through the consenting process and after liaising with traffic engineers we made some changes to the final urban design layout of the road and section layout.
 Our three waters engineers and landscape architects collaborated to design the stormwater management area as a multi-use reserve.
 This allowed for stormwater to be treated onsite and provided a central feature with the surrounding two storey buildings overlooking this open space.

 Although functionally designed as a stormwater management area, the central reserve was designed to look like a natural reserve with stone walls and feature pathways.
 When not used for water run-off, the aesthetically designed area is usable as a recreational space.

 Being pedestrian-friendly with traffic travelling at low speeds was a key consideration of the detailed design phase, with the client wanting to create an environment where it was safe enough for children to play in the street and easily walk to the neighbouring Broomfield reserve.

 Shadow effects from the buildings were taken into consideration at detailed design stage with the final layout of buildings designed to ensure residents had adequate outdoor living space with optimised solar gain.

 The success of this project relied heavily on strong coordination within our team and external consultants.
 Our planning team worked on this project from initial consent applications through to the construction phase.
 Throughout the whole process they understood the end outcome and appreciated how their planning decisions at the start of the process would affect the construction and ultimately, the overall success of the development.